 | Crown with overhang extension | 8-10 hours | $400-$650 | $800-$1,000 | $1,200-$1,650 |

-I charge $100 per hour for labor on most repair projects, though complex work requiring specialized equipment might run $125-$150 per hour.
-The material costs I’ve listed above reflect wholesale pricing I can get from suppliers, plus a reasonable markup to cover handling and delivery.
+I charge $100 an hour for labor on most repair jobs, though complicated work that needs special equipment might run $125 to $150 an hour.
+The material costs above reflect the wholesale pricing I get from suppliers, plus a fair markup to cover handling and delivery.

-For more detailed information about crown services, check out our page on chimney crown repair.
+Want to go deeper on crown work?
+Check out our page on chimney crown repair.

 Chimney Cap Installation

-I can’t stress enough how important a properly installed chimney cap is.
-Last spring, I removed a dead raccoon from a chimney just north of Gate 20 – a situation that could have been completely prevented with a $200 cap installation.
+I can’t say enough about how much a properly installed chimney cap matters.
+Last spring I pulled a dead raccoon out of a chimney just north of Gate 20, and a $200 cap would’ve kept that critter out in the first place.

 | Cap Type | Material Cost | Installation Labor | Total Investment |